The 8 Best Maui Luaus From Kaanapali to Kihei

 The Maui Nui Luau is a celebration of Maui, the Valley Isle itself, and the legendary demigod it’s named for.
 The luau is held at the Sheraton Maui Resort on their lush front lawn next to the famous Black Rock, with the sands of beautiful Kaʻanapali Beach ahead of you.

-You’ll witness an incredible Cliff Dive Ceremony from Black Rock to kick off the luau.
-Follow this with abundant cultural activities, fabulous food, an open bar, and beautiful songs and dance from Hawaii, Tahiti, Tonga, and Samoa and you have a night you won’t soon forget!
+You’ll witness an incredible Cliff Dive Ceremony from Black Rock to kick off the luau, followed by abundant cultural activities, fabulous food, an open bar, and beautiful songs and dances from Hawaii, Tahiti, Tonga, and Samoa.
+You’ll have a night you won’t soon forget!

 Drums of the Pacific